 Wireless Internet Access

 There are wireless access points on both the upper and lower levels of the building; you should be able to get a good signal almost anywhere in the library.
-There are two wireless networks you can join:

 Word Processing Computers

 There are “no Internet” computers for use by people of any age.
 These are set up the same as the Internet computers except that they have no Internet access and their time limit is 4 hours.